WebRTC

 Recordings for webRTC are controlled by the combination of three elements:

-- The recording preferences you set under Channels & Numbers > WebRTC > Recording.
+The recording preferences you set under Channels and Numbers > Channels> Voice and WebRTC > Recording.
 You can choose no recording, audio only, and audio + video.
-You can also choose to enable video composition, in which case you will receive one single mixed media file for one-to-one and Rooms recordings.
-Preparing the downloadable version of video recordings might take some time depending on the load on our platform.
+You can also choose to enable recording composition, in which case you will receive one single mixed media file for one-to-one and Rooms recordings.
+Preparing the downloadable version of composed recordings might take some time depending on the load on our platform.

 - DISABLED: Recording is not performed, even if the settings are set to record.